Liza-Sarkar/css/README.md

 > :warning: **The documentation of this repo is not maintained anymore**.
 Please raise any documentation-specific pull requests in [primer.style/design](https://github.com/primer/design/)

 Our documentation site lives at [primer.style/css](https://primer.style/css).
-You'll be able to find detailed documentation on getting started, all of the components, our theme, our principles, and more.
+You'll be able to find detailed documentation on getting started, all of the components, our theme, our principles, and many more.

 ## Install
 This repository is distributed with [npm].
 After [installing npm][install-npm], you can install `@primer/css` with this command: